 It’s important that you look for a fulfillment company that has prior experience with your industry.
 Every fulfillment company functions a little differently, so it’s critical you ask the right questions.
 Many of these companies actually specialize in particular industries.
 Specialization is one of the first things you should have on your list.

 It can save E-commerce companies a considerable amount of time and money when their orders go straight to the e-commerce fulfillment center through a direct integration.
+Specifically, you will need a Shopify 3PL fulfillment integration.
 Many sellers need to compile their sales and then send a report to the fulfillment center.
 It’s an extra step and can lead to longer shipping times.
 When the fulfillment center receives your order so quickly, they can usually handle the packing and shipping on the same day.

 One of the most common pitfalls a small business can face is choosing a fulfillment center just by price.
 Although budget is important, a business can lose money if they choose a company that isn’t the right fit.
 Long shipping times lead to unhappy customers.
 It’s important to get competitive fulfillment prices from logistics companies.
 Sometimes low prices mean low quality.